RiaanAspeling/KAlive/README.md

 # KAlive

-A tiny Windows tray utility that keeps you "available" in apps like Microsoft Teams when your laptop has been idle, by injecting a harmless function keystroke after a configurable period of real inactivity.
+A tiny Windows tray utility that keeps you "active" in apps like SQL Server Management Studio when you're running long queries and your laptop has been idle, by injecting a harmless function keystroke after a configurable period of real inactivity.

 It only acts when *you* are actually idle — synthetic input is distinguished from real input so the icon (and behavior) reflect the truth.

 ## Why

-Some corporate policies force the screen to sleep after a short idle period, which in turn flips your Teams status to **Away** even if you're at your desk thinking.
+Some corporate policies force the screen to sleep after a short idle period, which in turn could disconnect your VPN connection.
 KAlive sends a random function key (F15–F24, all valid but virtually never mapped) when you've been idle past a threshold, then keeps it up on a randomized cadence until you return.

 ## Features